 - Things may change.
 Even when we do all we can to prepare for birth things can change.
 Being able to accept this and also adapt can support birth after trauma.
 Having various options and knowing what choices are there to support you can allow you to manage any change that may occur.

 - Find your affirmation.
 Find an affirmation that gives you hope, that provides you with grounding and helps to bring in calm thoughts.
 Your affirmation is personal to you.
-You can record it either in your voice or your partners to play during labour.
+You can record it either in your voice or your partner’s to play during labour.
 An example of an affirmation is ‘Peace lies within me – or I am not afraid’

 - Believe that a positive birth is possible for you.
 One of the hardest things to do following a traumatic birth is to believe that a positive birth is possible.
 When trust is broken, we feel hurt, anger and disappointment.
-It is is possible to be emotionally supported to have a birth that can be a healing experience.
-Remembering that each birth is different, that you are different, but also that you are more aware of your needs and wishes.
+It is possible to be emotionally supported to have a birth that can be a healing experience.
+Remember that each birth is different, that you are different, but also that you are more aware of your needs and wishes.
 A positive birth experience is unique to each person.
 Being able to put in place a birthing support guide to help you and those caring for you can give you the confidence and belief that it is possible.
-Also tell yourself that it is possible and rely on those around you to help make this a possibility.
+Also, tell yourself that it is possible and rely on those around you to help make this a possibility.
 If you find that you wish to birth a certain way and this isn’t being supported then ask again, see someone else till you do find the support you need.
 Just remember that often it is the little things that matter.
-Just because you have a c-section does not mean you can’t have soft music or skin to skin with your new baby.
-Regardless of how you birth there are things you can do it make it positive.
+Just because you have a c-section does not mean you can’t have soft music or skin-to-skin with your new baby.
+Regardless of how you birth, there are things you can do it make it positive.

 Pregnancy and birth after suffering a previous traumatic experience can be daunting.
 However with the right help and support you can have a birth that is positive and right for you as you move Beyond Birth Trauma.

 You can learn more about supporting pregnancy after birth trauma in my book Here.